rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/cloudnetworks-usecases.rst

 **Enforce consistent network configuration**

- Program static routes, gateway IP, and DNS servers into the Cloud Network API and have them automatically injected in your servers at boot time, or when the network is attached.
+ Program static routes, the gateway IP, and DNS servers into the Cloud Network API and have them automatically injected in your servers at boot time or when the network is attached.
  Use a :ref:`Gateway Instances<network-gateway-instances>` to connect your isolated Cloud Servers to the Internet.

-**VPN Endpoint**
+**VPN endpoint**

   Securely connect to remote resources via VPN.
-By programming static routes into your Cloud Networks Subnet, you can ensure that all servers attached to your Cloud Network can access the remote networks connected via VPN.
+By programming static routes into your Cloud Networks subnet, you can ensure that all servers attached to your Cloud Network can access the remote networks connected via VPN.

 **High availability**